Scientific Name

 Description

-Haworthiopsis tessellata, formerly known as Haworthia tessellata or Haworthia venosa subsp. tessellata, is a stemless, slow-growing succulent that forms rosettes of fleshy, firm in texture, green to brownish leaves.
-The rosettes grow up to 6 inches (15 cm) tall and up to 4 inches (10 cm) in diameter.
-Leaves are broadly triangular, strongly recurved, up to 2 inches (5 cm) long, up to 1.2 inches (3 cm) wide at the base.
-The upper surface is marked with six pale green anastomosing vertical lines, forming a square patterned design and windowed.
-The lower surface is usually rounded, slightly scabrid with raised coriaceous tubercles, especially in the upper part, where they are arranged in transverse rows.
-The margins have recurved white teeth.
-Flowers are small, tubular, white with green midribs, and on a simple, few-flowered, up to 20 inches (50 cm) tall raceme in summer.
+Haworthiopsis tessellata, formerly known as Haworthia tessellata or Haworthia venosa subsp. tessellata, is a small, slow-growing succulent that forms rosettes of fleshy, green to brownish leaves with a square patterned design and windowed on the upper surface.
+The slowly proliferous rosettes are usually stemless and can grow up to 6 inches (15 cm) tall and 4 inches (10 cm) in diameter.
+The leaves are broadly triangular, strongly recurved, firm in texture, and can measure up to 2 inches (5 cm) long and 1.2 inches (3 cm) wide at the base.
+The upper surface of the leaves is marked with six pale green anastomosing vertical lines.
+The lower surface is usually rounded and slightly scabrid with raised coriaceous tubercles, especially in the upper part, where they are arranged in transverse rows.
+The margins of the leaves have recurved white teeth.

 Hardiness